 Tulips are a finicky flower.
 While they are graceful and beautiful when they bloom, in many parts of the country, tulips may only last a year or two before they stop blooming.
-This can leave a gardener wondering “why do my tulips bloom for several years and then go away?” or “will tulips come back the next year if I plant them?”
+This can leave a gardener wondering, “Why do my tulips bloom for several years and then go away?” or “Will tulips come back the next year if I plant them?”
 Keep reading to learn about what causes non flowering tulips and steps you can take to get tulips to bloom every year.

 Reasons for Non Flowering Tulips

 The overwhelmingly most common reason why tulips leaf out but don't bloom is simply that the environment needed for tulips to bloom every year is very specific.
 Tulips evolved in the mountains where it is often dry and there are hot summers and cold winters.
 Tulips planted in our gardens may not get this exact environment and they have a hard time forming a flower bud without it.
 Another less likely possibility for non flowering tulips is a lack of nutrients.
 All flower bulbs, not just tulips, need phosphorus in order to form flower buds.
 If your soil is lacking phosphorus, your tulips will not bloom every year.

 Steps to Encourage Tulips to Bloom Every Year